 When a company sees their revenues increasing, and/or their earnings rising, and their market share ballooning, while their customer base expands along with their profit margins, the share price will almost certainly follow suit.
 This is truly a picture of the whole being worth more than the sum of the parts.

-By this, I mean that while a single aspect of growth may result in the company increasing in price, when you see that growth appearing on multiple fronts at once, the positive results will be multiplied.
+By this, we mean that while a single aspect of growth may result in the company increasing in price, when you see that growth appearing on multiple fronts at once, the positive results will be multiplied.
 Typically this means that the company is going to expand quickly, taking its share price higher on the way.

-Sector or Industry Expansion:
+Sector or Industry Expansion

 Said another way, owning shares in a growing company is great, but it is just as good when the entire sector or industry group is expanding also.
 In fact, it's very forgiving in the sense that when the industry is growing, the underlying business can look like they are expanding and getting bigger regardless of how well they are doing in relation to their competition.

-Search for Returns:
+Search for Returns

-As stock markets go up, money managers get pretty excited, because their shares are probably doing quite well.
-At the same time, investors get addicted to the easy returns, or the big gains they have been seeing.
-What this means is that they typically look towards riskier investments, which includes penny stocks among other things.
+As stock markets go up, money managers get pretty excited because their shares are probably doing quite well.
+At the same time, investors get addicted to easy returns or the big gains they have been seeing.
+What typically happens is that these investors continue to look for even better returns.
+Or, they look to at least maintain the types of gains they have been getting used to.

+They will keep getting involved in riskier assets in their search for that 8%.
+They may look at penny stocks among other things.
 The aging of a market rally typically leads to more interest (and money flow) in speculative assets.

 Said another way, in this chase for yield or gains, investors become more open to riskier investments.
-When a bull market in the broader exchanges and blue-chip equities starts to decrease slowly, a lot of money will find its way down to the shares which trade in penny stock territory.
+When a bull market in the broader exchanges and blue chip equities starts to decrease slowly, a lot of money will find its way down to the shares which trade in penny stock territory.

 As that money flow moves into low-priced stocks, the buying pressure can lift the share prices higher.
 This is especially true with thinly traded penny stocks, which can often be driven up pretty significantly in price with even the most modest amount of buying demand.

-The media loves a good story (whether it's Donald Trump, Bitcoin, Pokemon Go, or electric cars).
+The media loves a good story: whether it's Bitcoin, Pokémon GO, or electric cars.
 When the coverage is keeping viewers engaged and coming back, they double down on that topic.
-What happens, as we saw with marijuana penny stocks and digital currencies in recent years, is that the endless media coverage drives many investors into the concept.
+What happens, as we saw with other penny stocks and digital currencies in recent years, is that the endless media coverage drives many investors into the concept.

-Marginal or less experienced investors will follow trending stories thinking that, "if it's on TV, it must be a good investment!"
-This could not be further from the truth, considering that by the time the story is being splashed all across major media, the opportunity for investors is typically already long gone.
+Marginal or less-experienced investors will follow trending stories, thinking that if it's on TV, it must be a good investment.
+That could not be further from the truth.
+Remember: By the time the story is being splashed all across major media, the opportunity for investors is typically already long gone.

-Summary Price Drivers:
+Summary Price Drivers

-Keep in mind that the price drivers discussed above can apply to blue chip and large cap companies, just as much as they do with penny stocks.
+Being aware of the factors which are truly moving the prices means that you will be open to more opportunities than almost all other traders.
+Through awareness, you will have clarity.
+Through clarity, you can make better buying and selling decisions.
+Keep in mind that the price drivers discussed above can apply to blue chip and large-cap companies, just as much as they do with penny stocks.
 Of course, the impacts and opportunities will be greatest when they affect the tiniest investments.

 After all, the smaller something is, the less energy it takes to move it.
-When a few thousand dollars of buying or selling can move the price of a stock, you will see that events like media hype, technical imbalances, and the other factors discussed above, all have an outsized impact.
+When a few thousand dollars of buying or selling can move the price of a stock, you will see that events like media hype, technical imbalances, and the other factors discussed above all have an outsized impact.